How Does TrelCor Technology Enhance the Bone Healing Process?

 The results at 6-weeks showed bone formation directly on the surface of the TrelCor granules and through the interconnected porosity.
 Continuous bone was also seen growing across the granules with progressing fusion apparent in all animals.
 By 12-weeks, the microCT fusion assessment showed continuous, bridging bone across both transverse processes (Figure 1).
 Bone was seen growing off the transverse process and into the granule porosity.
 Bone was also seen growing between the granules which resulted in continuous, bridging bone that spanned both TPs.

 posterolateral spine at 12-weeks

-The histolgy and histomorphemtry results showed that bone formation continued to increase from 6 to 12 weeks.
+The histology and histomorphometry results showed that bone formation continued to increase from 6 to 12 weeks.
 Histology at 12-weeks showed mature bone surrounding the TrelCor granule.
 Resorption was also evident with new bone growth penetrating through the HCA surface into the calcium carbonate regions (Figure 2).
-Before TrelCor resorption occurs, the thin layer of HCA (white – indicated as calcium phosphate in the image) covers all the surfaces of the TrelCor granules.
+Before TrelCor resorption occurs, the thin layer of HCA (white layer in the image) covers all the surfaces of the TrelCor granules.
 As seen in Figure 2, resorption at 12-weeks has resulted in intermittent breaches of the HCA surface (segmented white line).
 This has allowed regenerated bone (yellow) to replace a large portion of the underlying calcium carbonate core.

 ¹ Data on file at Biogennix